 The programme will run from September 2013 to August 2014, with thirteen research seminars – three on research techniques and ten by guest lecturers.

 The MA does not offer systematic instruction in the facts of history; instead, the emphasis is on independent research.

 At the heart of the Buckingham MA is the close working relationship between student and supervisor.
 While the final thesis must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be not less than 20,000 words).
 Supervisors and students will meet frequently throughout the year, and not less than twice a term; and the supervisor shall always be the student’s primary contact for academic advice and support.

 This is a London-based course.
 The seminars will be held at the RAF Club, in Central London (128 Piccadilly).
 The nearest London Underground Stations are Hyde Park (Piccadilly Line) or Green Park (Victoria, Jubilee and Piccadilly Lines).

-Each seminar (approximately 90 minutes, 18:45-20:15) is followed by a post-seminar dinner, also at the Cavalry and Guards Club, for those who wish to attend, where there will be an opportunity to continue the seminar discussion in an informal environment.
+Each seminar (approximately 90 minutes, 18:45-20:15) is followed by a post-seminar dinner, at the RAF Club, for those who wish to attend, where there will be an opportunity to continue the seminar discussion in an informal environment.
 Attendance at these dinners is entirely at the choice of the student, and their cost is not covered by the tuition fee.